Susan Cowsill: Television

 Cowsill made numerous appearances with her family on many variety shows in the 1960s and early 1970s including a solo appearance on The Dean Martin Show.
 She and her band performed as themselves in the HBO drama Treme (2011, season 2, episode 8 titled "Can I Change My Mind"), set in post-Katrina New Orleans.

 Personal life

-Cowsill’s home and belongings (including a sizeable amount of Cowsills memorabilia) were destroyed by Hurricane Katrina.
+Cowsill's home and belongings (including a sizable amount of Cowsills memorabilia) were destroyed by Hurricane Katrina.
 Her brother Barry stayed behind and became one of the victims of the hurricane; his body was not found until shortly after Christmas 2005.
 The day before Barry's funeral, she learned her oldest brother Bill had succumbed to illness in Calgary.
 She paid tribute to Barry on her latest CD with her version of his song "River of Love".
 Despite her losses, she remains a New Orleans resident and still performs regularly with her band at Carrollton Station, and more recently at New Orleans live venue Chickie Wah Wah.

 She married fellow band member and drummer Russ Broussard in July 2003.
 She has one daughter, Miranda Holsapple, from her marriage to musician Peter Holsapple.
-Her sister-in-law is The Bangles guitarist Vicki Peterson.
+Her sister-in-law via her brother John is The Bangles guitarist Vicki Peterson.